mostafacs/quarkus-temporal-extension/README.md

 # QUARKUS - TEMPORAL EXTENSION

 With this extension you can easily implement a temporal workflow in your quarkus project.
-Review this [demo](https://github.com/mostafacs/quarkus-temporal-demo) for quick start.
+Review this [demo](https://github.com/mostafacs/quarkus-temporal-demo) for a quick start.
 ## How to use ?

 1- Add extension dependency to your maven POM file.